rcidvm/githubtest/README.md

-# githubtest
+# CidPM
-This repos is for testing how it works readme-edits
+This repos is for manage projects and activities.
+Also to run test for the use of GitHub readme-edits
-Hello world this is my first CHANGE.

-Hello world
-Also i want to commit.
- master